GsActions/commit-message-checker/README.md

 #### `npm run all`

-Runs all of the above commands.
+Runs all the above commands.

 ### Debugging

-More information about debugging Github Actions can be found at <https://github.com/actions/toolkit/blob/main/docs/action-debugging.md>.
+More information about debugging GitHub Actions can be found at <https://github.com/actions/toolkit/blob/main/docs/action-debugging.md>.

 The secrets `ACTIONS_STEP_DEBUG` and `ACTIONS_RUNNER_DEBUG` are both set to `true` in the main repository.